Set#

 Dynamic sets may be multi-dimensional.
 The following lines continue the example above and illustrate assignments for multi-dimensional sets.

-sup = Set(m, "sup", records = ["bic", "parker", "waterman"])
+sup = Set(m, "sup", records=["bic", "parker", "waterman"])

-supply = Set(m, "supply", domain = [sold, sup])
+supply = Set(m, domain=[sold, sup])

 supply["pencil", "bic"] = True